Edinburgh’s Best Picnic Spots & Where To Get Your Food!

 We have a home away from home waiting for you!

-There are many Dickins homes available situated close to some of our favourite Edinburgh parks, including homes within walking distance of The Meadows and Bruntsfield Links.
-We even have this flat in Simpson Loan with incredible views of The Meadows and a private balcony to enjoy it on.
+There are many Dickins homes available situated close to some of our favourite Edinburgh parks.
+Our very special home, The Painter’s Studio, is nestled above the Princes Street Gardens, next to Edinburgh Castle with magnificent views of the Princes Street Gardens below.
 Staying here, you’ll live like a local.
 And with its close proximity to some of the city’s best independent shops and restaurants, it’s the ideal place for self-catering.
 So make yourself at home, pack a picnic full of the best local food, and head to one of the city’s best outdoor spaces!